Poes93/rock-paper-scissors-lizard-spock/README.md

 Visual Studio Code - IDE

+GitHub CoPilot - Helping me with the code

 Am I responsive? - To show the image on different devices

+PngEgg - Button images

+Gencraft - AI generated background image

+Google - To resolve issues and find ideas

+w3 School - for getting new ideas and understanding

+Youtube - for getting new ideas and understanding

 ## Deployment & Local Development

 ### Deployment

-The site is deployed using GitHub Pages - Mountain-Biking-Webpage.
+The site is deployed using GitHub Pages - rock-paper-scissors-lizzard-spock.

 To Deploy the site using GitHub Pages:

 Login (or signup) to Github.
-Go to the repository for this project, Poes93/Mountain-Biking-Webpage.
+Go to the repository for this project, Poes93/rock-paper-scissors-lizzard-spock.
 Click the settings button.
 Select pages in the left hand navigation menu.
 From the source dropdown select main branch and press save.